rstudio/visual-markdown-editing/docs/markdown.md

 ## Writer Options

+Some aspects of markdown output can be customized via global, project, or file-level options, including:

+-   How to wrap / break lines (fixed column, sentence-per-line, etc.)
+-   Where to write footnotes (below the current paragraph or section, or at the end of the document).
+-   Whether to use the visual mode markdown writer when saving markdown from source mode (to ensure consistency between documents saved from either mode).

+You can set these options within the **R Markdown** [Global Options](options#global-options) or [Project Options](options#project-options), or can alternatively set them on a per-file basis using YAML (as described below).

 ### Line Wrapping

 By default, the visual editor writes Markdown with no line wrapping (paragraphs all occupy a single line).
 This matches the behavior of markdown source editing mode within RStudio.

-However, if you prefer to insert line breaks at a particular column (e.g. 72 or 80), or to insert a line break after each sentence, you can set an [editor option](options) to this effect within **R Markdown** preferences.
+However, if you prefer to insert line breaks at a particular column (e.g. 72 or 80), or to insert a line break after each sentence, you can set a global or per-project [editor option](options) to this effect.

 You can also set this behavior on a per-document basis via the `wrap` option.
 For example, to wrap lines after 72 characters you would use this: